Asheq/dotfiles/bin/README.md

-This folder is added to PATH by .sh/login.sh.
+This folder should be added to PATH.

 It should be used to store executables (e.g., scripts, binaries, AppImages) that are managed manually rather than by a package manager like Homebrew.